stratapp-ai/stratapp-ai.github.io/strategy-execution.md

 ## **our why**

+Our why at #stratapp is for you to:

-Love work.
-Love life.
+love work.  love life.

-Be effective.
-Anywhere.
-Anytime.
+be effective.  anywhere.  anytime.

-Everything you need, in your pocket.  #stratapp!
+everything you need, in your pocket

+stratappsaas.com

 <iframe width="950" height="535" src="https://www.youtube.com/embed/DlQAX7U0MHs" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>